muhammad13034/Online-Food-Ordering-Landing-page/README.md

 # Online Food Ordering Landing page
-Landing page of a online food ordering website
+A simple and responsive landing page for an online food ordering website.

+## Features
+- Responsive design
+- Attractive layout
+- Easy to customize

+## How to View
+Open `index.html` in your browser.